-On an international level, Ukrainian technology companies continue to prove their sustainability.
-More specifically, in 2022 airSlate (document workflow) raised USD51.5 million from G Squared and UiPath Ventures.
-This allowed airSlate to become the unicorn with the global valuation of USD1.25 billion.
+On an international level, in 2024 Creatio, a technology company co-founded by Ukrainians, raised USD200 million from Sapphire Ventures, Volition Capital and Horizon Capital.
+This allowed Creatio to become the unicorn with the global valuation of USD1.2 billion.